School Pipeline Safety Toolkit

 - Familiarize staff and students with the location of nearby pipelines.

 - Know how to recognize the signs of a potential pipeline problem and how to respond.
 Refer to "Leak Recognition & Response Guidance" for more information.
-Download and distribute our School Pipeline Safety Brochure for quick at-a-glance safety information.
+Download and distribute our Pipeline Safety Information for Schools Brochure for quick at-a-glance safety information.

 - Review your school's safety and evacuation plans and incorporate procedures for appropriately responding to a pipeline emergency.
 Download the Safety Plan Checklist for a list of pipeline information that we encourage you to collect and include in your plans as well as resources for obtaining that information.